gurchiek/S2S-Tutorial/README.md

 # S2S-Tutorial
-Example code that accompanies the tutorial on estimating sensor-to-segment orientation published in the [TBD] - please cite the following: TBD
+Example code that accompanies the tutorial on estimating sensor-to-segment orientation published in [TBD] - please cite the following: [TBD]

 Dependencies: Matlab + Signal Processing Toolbox